VDA5050/VDA5050/VDA5050_EN.md

 ## 6.8 Actions

-If the AGV supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic instantActions (see "[6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)").
+If the AGV supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic instantActions (see Section [6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)).

 Actions that are to be executed on an edge shall only run while the AGV is on the edge (see Section [6.11.2 Traversal of nodes and entering/leaving edges](#6112-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).